coleww/twitter_bot_generator/README.md

 ## TODO

+    add help dialog

     handle CLI errors better

-    --markov flag. chuck .txt in lib and set it loose
+    --markov flag. chuck .txt in lib and then set it loose

-    --db flag to get a mini AR::Base thing
+    --db flag to get a mini AR::Base thing. migrations?
+HOW TO DO THAT.

+    --no-tests cuz sometimes, like, y? uno?